Vinyl Group: Leadership changes

-On April 28, 2022, it was announced that Jaxsta founder Jacqui Louez Schoorl would step down as CEO and former Chief Marketing Officer Beth Appleton would be Jaxsta's new CEO.
+On 28 April 2022, it was announced that Jaxsta founder Jacqui Louez Schoorl would step down as CEO and former chief marketing officer Beth Appleton would be Jaxsta's new CEO.
 The Music Network reported that "the change will allow Louez Schoorl to focus on the Jaxsta product and our community and creative relationships".
-Before joining Jaxsta in July 2021, Appleton had been the Senior Vice President Marketing Australasia at Warner Music Australia.
+Before joining Jaxsta in July 2021, Appleton had been the senior vice president marketing Australasia at Warner Music Australia.

-Josh Simons, founder and CEO of Vampr, and former indie-rock musician with his band Buchanan, was appointed CEO and succeeded Appleton on 29 June 2023.
-He was subsequently appointed to the board as Executive Director in May 2024.
+Josh Simons, founder and CEO of Vampr, and former indie-rock musician with his band Buchanan, was appointed CEO, succeeding Appleton on 29 June 2023.
+He was subsequently appointed to the board as executive director in May 2024.

 Notable shareholders

-The company has received substantial investment from music licensing company Songtradr, who first invested in 2020 and have steadily increased their holding over time to become a significant shareholder.
+The company has received substantial investment from music licensing company Songtradr, who first invested in 2020 and steadily increased their holding over time to become a significant shareholder by June 2024.

-Richard White is currently the largest shareholder.
+As of June 2024 Richard White was the largest shareholder.
 Robert Millner also participated in the company's latest securities offering.